jhull4248/personal-belongings-security-alarm/Readme.md

 ![board layout](/images/board.jpg)

 The Eagle package also outputs Gerber files.
-After getting quotes from three vendors, [itead.cc](http://itead.cc) was chosen.
-They agreed to produce 12 "bare boards" (without components soldered on) for $9.90.
+After getting quotes from three vendors, [itead.cc](http://itead.cc) was chosen because they agreed to produce 12 "bare boards" (without components soldered on) for $9.90.
 The Gerber files were uploaded to their web site on Friday May 13 and the boards were delivered on Monday May 23.
-This was a relatively simple two-layer design with all "through hole" components.
-Both sides of the bare board are shown below.
+Both sides of the bare board that itead produced are shown below.

 The boards were ordered from itead as a two layer PCB, 5cm x 5cm max, 1.6mm thick, HASL surface finish, 100% E-test, and 1 oz. thick copper.
 The traces were 10mil wide with 20mil minimum space between traces.
 These are normal parameters and were perfectly adequate for this design.

 ![bare](images/bare.jpg)

 The final version of the board shown below was produced by soldering the components on one of the bare boards.
-Happily, this worked correctly the first time it was tried.
+Happily, this worked correctly the first time.
 Needless to say, this was a huge relief since a mistake could only be corrected with another ten day turnaround from itead.

 ![final](images/final.jpg)
 ![profile view](images/profile.jpg)